If Stocks Are So Great, Shouldn’t I Only Have Stocks? | Wealthsimple

 AG: Done.
 Last question.
 If government bonds are kind of the anti-risk and you want no risk at all, you should go straight bonds?

 BR: Not really.
 First of all, bonds themselves do carry some risk.
 In Wealthsimple’s growth portfolio, for instance, we use bonds with higher risk (and better returns) than most other government bonds.
-They’re a type of government bond that pays you back in 20-plus years — and they can lose or gain a lot.
 But the other thing to remember is that in order to mitigate risk, it’s important to diversify — across types of assets like stocks and bonds, and across geography and industries, and lots of other things.
 Just remember: choose the risk level that’s right for you, build a diversified portfolio, and stay the course.